Binh-SPU/Chef-Compass/README.md

 [Here is the production video of our software!](https://youtu.be/5-yikacxQUU)

-Here is the QR code for our app:
+Here is the QR code for our app **[Deprecated because we have shut down Amazon RDS endpoint due to cost and this project has finished]**:

 ![](app.png)